Let’s Play “Find The Bad Guy”

 “Any time and energy spent on events you can’t control will have no effect on the outcome of events and will therefore be wasted time and energy.”

-*That is, if we’re not going to do something that improves the system.
+†Unless we’re going to do something to improve the system.
 We’re probably not!

 Thanks for reading.
 If you like this post, join me on Patreon.